Topological and dynamical properties of Torelli groups of partitioned surfaces: Introduction

 Notice that $L(\Mod(S_g))$ can be thought of as the length spectrum of the moduli space of genus $g$ Riemann surfaces.
 Penner \cite{Penner91} proved that $L(\Mod(S_g)) \asymp 1/g$.
 On the contrary, Farb--Leininger--Margalit \cite{FarbLeiningerMargalit08} showed that $L(\I(S_g)) \asymp 1$, and that for level $m$ congruence subgroup $\Mod(S_g)[m]$, $L(\Mod(S_g)[m]) \asymp 1$ with $m \geq 3$.
 Later, Lanier--Margalit \cite{LanierMargalit18} generalized this result and showed that for any proper normal subgroup $N$ of $\Mod(S_g)$, $L(H) > \log(\sqrt{2})$ for $g >3$.

 Inspired by previous works, we generalize the result of \cite{BaikShin18} about Torelli groups to the case of surfaces with boundary components.
-The main theorem of the paper is as follows. \begin{thm} For any partitioned surface $(S_g^n, P)$, the Torelli group of $(S_g^n, P)$ satisfies
+Our main result along this line is \begin{thm} We have